Digital Rights Management: A guide for users

 Furthermore, critics argue that DRM can hinder innovation by preventing competition.
 For example, if a company has a monopoly on a certain type of digital content, DRM can prevent other companies from developing compatible products.

-There are several types of DRM, each with its own methods and levels of protection.
+There are several types of DRM, each with its own methods and levels of access control and protection.
 These types include software DRM, eBook DRM, music DRM, and video DRM.

 Software DRM is typically used to prevent the unauthorized copying and distribution of software programs.
 This is often done through online activation or by requiring the user to enter a unique key during installation.